10 Mistakes To Avoid When Starting A Business

 Whether you are planning to turn your hobby into a business or you have global aspirations, many of the pitfalls in the early stages are very similar for all new businesses.
-Did you know we provide a free online Start Up Academy course?
-Start you business in as little as 7 days with confidence.
-Click to get started now.

 Having helped hundreds of start-ups that have gone before you, we have collated some of the most common pitfalls, to help you avoid them and get a head start.

 1) Inadequate market research Possibly the most common error and the easiest one to make before you have even started on your business journey.
 Confidence and positive thinking are essential - however, if you don't take the time to identify if there really is strong enough demand for your business, then there's no point going past this stage.
 It's easy to get wrapped up in the excitement of your new venture, but your business must be viable.

 2) Failing to plan effectively Even the most successful businesses experience peaks and troughs.
 Make sure that you allow for this in your plan.
 Plot out how demand looks from a seasonal perspective and how your sales/cash is affected - how can you flatten the troughs?
 Are there other services/products you could offer or ways to sell - eg: online?
 New small business owners often start without a plan or fail to follow their plan.
 Learning to prioritise, organise and improvise might be new skills to you, so a mentor or advisor can help ensure you keep on track.